 5. Statistical data from inspections as per the ITP– (Pass vs failed, pass at the first time, etc)

-Not very useful and practical but it is requested by many Clients and Project Managers.
-It doesn’t actually tell you much and it might require many hours to be produced .
+This is not a very useful and practical metric in my opinion but it is requested by many Clients and Project Managers.
+It doesn’t actually tell you much and it might require many hours to be produced.
 However, with the use of tablets on site instead of the classic checklists and forms, this statistic could be very easily produced.

 6. NCR statistics per areas, sections, discipline, subcontractor etc